teddynted/secure-apache-kafka-kraft-mode-using-sasl-scram-sha-256/README.md

 ### Kafka

 - Local Dev: 1 replication factor
-- Production: 3 replicaation factor, for high availability
+- Production: 3 replicaation factor, for high availability  (have at least ec2 instances)

+### AWS

+- Use Elastic IP for you Kafka broker so the public IP remains static and doesn't change when the EC@ instance restarts

 ## Keywords